-- 3. Design of production systems in facilities and workplaces with respect to occupational safety and productivity
+- 3. Design of production systems with respect to occupational safety and productivity.

 Our objective is to enhance quality of life and to promote well-being by analyzing the relationship between humans and products/systems in terms of ergonomics and industrial engineering.
 In particular, to address challenges presented by the aging Japanese population, human-centered design should be considered with respect to universal and diversity.
-Thus, we focus on healthcare services, smart cities, and other subjects.
+Thus, we recently focus on smart society, healthcare services, and other subjects.
 For example, we challenge, in corporation with companies and other universities, to improve healthcare process with IoT technology, to implement a communication robot for elderly care and other fields, and to establish proper production system with occupational safety.
 In addition, we have performed a collaborative study of supply chain management of halal foods with researchers in South-east Asia

 - 3) S. Shioiri, M. Yoshizawa, M. Ogiya, K. Matsumiya, Y. Yaguchi, “Low-level motion analysis of color and luminance for perception of 2D and 3D motion,” Journal of Vision, vol. 12(6), pp 1-14 (2012)

 - 4) K. Sakai, M. Ogiya, and Y. Hirai, “Decoding of depth and motion in ambiguous binocular perception,” Journal of the Optical Society of America.
 A, vol. 28 (7), pp. 1445-52 (2011)

 Japan Industrial Management Association (JIMA), Japan Ergonomics Society (JES) and others.